Kyrie515/Develop-Notes/Java_notes/Spring Notes.md

 2. Annotation for injecting data into object.

-​		`@Autowired`:inject data into object by it's class.
+   `@Autowired`:inject data into object by it's class.
 We can use this annotation in method or variables.

-​        `@Qulifier`:Based on injecting data into object by it's class, this annotation could inject data into multi objects which have the same class by their names.
+   `@Qulifier`:Based on injecting data into object by it's class, this annotation could inject data into multi objects which have the same class by their names.
 This annotation has the attribute `value`, which is used to specify the id of bean that is injected.

-​		`@Resource`:Combine the two annotation `@Autowired` and `@Qulifier`
+   `@Resource`:Combine the two annotation `@Autowired` and `@Qulifier``

-​		`@Value`: This annotation is used to inject basic data types `String` type.
+   `@Value`: This annotation is used to inject basic data types `String` type.

 3. Annotation for manage scope of object.